How to start writing an R package

 ## choose a name

-3. Make a git repo
+3. Make an internal repo

 Now copy the ssh link, it will look something like this: git@github.com:bgcarlisle/testpack.git

-In a terminal window do the following:
+In a child window this the following:

 $ cd ~/Projects